andreigue/andreigue.github.io/_posts/2023-04-17-My-thourghts.md

 ---
-title: "Bitcoin Part 1.1: My Initial Thoughts"
+title: "Bitcoin Part 1.1: Reading the Whitepaper"
 tags: [Technology]
 ---

-#### _This is the fourth article in a series where my goal is to understand the blockchain, NFTS, and the related technologies._
+#### _This is the fifth article in a series where my goal is to understand the blockchain, NFTS, and the related technologies._

 Before we move any further on facts, I wanted to share some of my thoughts/concerns so far about the blockchain, based on my current understanding of it.